MLOps for DevOps Engineers – MiniLM & MLflow demo

 MLOps for DevOps Engineers – MiniLM & MLflow pipeline demo

 One of those projects is CarHunch, a vehicle insights platform I developed.
 CarHunch ingests and analyses MOT data at scale, using both traditional pipelines and applied AI.
 Building it taught me first-hand how DevOps practices map directly onto MLOps: versioning datasets and models, tracking experiments, and automating deployment workflows.
+It’a a new and exciting area but the core idea is very much the same, with some interesting new tools and concepts added.

 To make those ideas more approachable for other DevOps engineers, I have put together a minimal, reproducible demo using MiniLM and MLflow.